bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/PropertySets/Pset_GeoObsPtObservationCommon/Documentation.md

-Properties for observations at points
+Properties for geo-science observations at points